-To go back to the parent directory, press “left” arrow.
+To go back to the parent directory, press "Left" arrow.

+As I stated already, when we run Ncdu without any flags, it will show us the disk space usage of the HOME directory.
 We can also display size of a particular directory by specifying its actual path like below.

-To analyze entire / file system, run:
+To analyze entire root (/) file system, run:

-sudo ncdu -x /
+$ sudo ncdu -x /

 Here, -x indicates that only count files and directories on the same filesystem as the directory being scanned.
 It will avoid scanning the mounted devices.

 By default, ncdu will update the output screen 10 times a second while scanning the directory.
 This might consume more bandwidth if you are analyzing the disk usage of a remote system.

 To run the ncdu in quiet mode, use -q flag as shown below.

-ncdu -1xo- / | gzip >export.gz
+$ ncdu -1xo- / | gzip >export.gz

 This command will scan the HOME directory and save the scanning report in a file called export.gz.